msaroufim/newblog/_posts/2019-05-29-representation-theory-for-robotics.md

 # Representation Theory for Robotics
 This goal of this post is to teach you how to efficiently represent the state of a robot with as little memory as possible.
 The primary application of this is that we can then train Reinforcement Learning (RL) algorithms orders of magnitude faster.
 One of the main reasons isn't the de facto standard in industrial applications is that the sample complexity i.e: the number of runs an agent needs to do is still prohibitive.

-> So how can we RL on a budget?
+> So how can we do Reinforcement learning on a budget?

+Let's pick a simple example, try out different representations and compare them.

 ## Pixel based reprentations
-Let's pick a simple example, try out different representations and compare them.

 Suppose you have a 2d robot arm which is made up of two limbs and the goal is to reach a red ball.

 A trivial representation is all the pixels on the screen.
 The goal then becomes given all the pixels on the screen what should the agent do next to maximize its reward?